twitchett/twitchett.github.io/src/_posts/2017-04-15-hello-world.md

 ---
 layout: post
-title:  "Of Shoes and Ships and Sealing Wax"
+title:  "Hello Jekyll"
-subtitle: "Of Cabbages and Kings"
+subtitle: "Look Ma, no database!"
 date:   2017-04-14 07:20:24 +0200
 categories: []
-tags: [tech, jekyll]
+tags: [tech, jekyll, site]
 comments: true
 ---
-I built this site because having had my nose stuck in Angular 1 for the last 18 months, I wanted to do something different.
-Actually it was initially intended to be a React project, but this [Jekyll][jekyll] seems to have got all my bases covered.
-In fact this is probably the least use I have for Javascript on any site since, well, I started web development.
+I built this site because having had my nose stuck in Angular 1 for the last year or so, I wanted to do something different.
+Actually it was initially intended to be a React project, but this [Jekyll][jekyll] is just making things too easy.
+And now I've got a collection of static pages which is pretty much exactly the opposite of a single page app.
+Ha.
+But it's fun.

 First time using a static-site generator, and I'm blown away by how easy it is to get something off the ground.

-Having content and code so close together and under the same version control seems a bit icky, but maybe because I'm not used to working this way.
+Having content and code so close together and under the same version control seems a bit icky, but maybe I'm just not used to working this way.

 [jekyll]: https://jekyllrb.com/docs/home